If you've been exhausted lately, read this.

 Well, that’s all from my end today.

-I know I promise you no links in today’s email, but I had to recommend you this newsletter by my friend Niharikaa Kaur Sodhi.
+I know I promised you no links in today’s email, but I had to recommend you this newsletter by my friend Niharikaa Kaur Sodhi.
 Her newsletter is weekly and talks about health, personal development, and travel - a little something in your inbox that leaves you healthier and happier.

 Note that I create this newsletter for you every week with lots of love.
 If you’d like to support me, here’s a link you can use to buy me a book.